-“For over 800 days, I have been dedicated to the practice of painting every day.
+“For almost 3000 days, I have been dedicated to the practice of painting every day.

 I'm a young adult cancer survivor so I have a persistence to make sure every day matters.
 For me, daily painting is a daily appreciation for living via the canvas.